openclimatefix/uk-pv-national-xg/README.md

                 prmsl : Pressure reduce to mean sea level in Pascals. prate : Precipitation rate at the surface in kg/m^2/s.
 ```
+Note that the units/scale of the variables are crucially important for the model, since there is no feature standardization.
+For example, I believe there is also a snow-depth parameter `sd` which has units `kgm^{-2}`, although the variables are similar they are not one to one mappings.
+If some variables are going to be swapped in/out, the model will need to be retrained, by changing `gradboost_pv.preprocessing.region_filtered.DEFAULT_VARIABLES_FOR_PROCESSING` for example.

 WARNING: Currently the model is running in production with only the variables: `['dswrf', 'lcc', 't']`, this will likely result in model underperformance.